 The dining hall is located in the north end of Wrangler Hall.
-The dining hall serves three meals per day, except on Sunday, which is two meals.
+The dining hall serves three meals per day, except on Saturday and Sunday, when only two meals are served.
 Both room and board are required of all resident students.

 Students requiring a special diet should visit with the cafeteria manager for special needs.

-NOTE: Persons eating in the dining hall are to wear shoes, shirts and clothing that are acceptable in polite and mixed company.
+NOTE: Persons eating in the dining hall are to wear shoes, shirts and clothing that is acceptable in polite and mixed company.
 No muscle shirts or extremely bare tops are allowed.
 All persons are asked to observe this requirement and may be refused service if not in compliance.

 The dining hall follows the official college calendar closing for all holidays including Thanksgiving, Easter, spring break and between semesters; the dining hall closes after the lunch meal on the last class day before the holiday.
 There are no dining hall services during the summer sessions.
 Adjustments or refunds are not made because of meals missed as a result of special diets, student activities, employment, class conflict, or other such reasons.
 If advance notification is made, the dining hall will prepare sack lunches for students having class conflict with meal hours.
 The board provides for the student to have unlimited seconds, but students cannot take food from the dining hall.

 Dining hours are as follows:

-7:00 am - 8:30 am
+Breakfast: Monday - Friday 7:00 am - 8:30 am

-Lunch: Monday - Friday

-Breakfast:

-11:30 am - 1:00 pm
+Lunch: Monday - Friday 11:30 am - 1:00 pm

-Saturday & Sunday Brunch

-11:30 am - 12:30 pm
+Saturday & Sunday Brunch 11:30 am - 12:30 pm

-Dinner: Monday - Friday

-5:30 pm - 7:00 pm
+Dinner: Monday - Friday 5:30 pm - 7:00 pm